5seunghoon/Flutter_generate_random_name/README.md

 Also I use 'english_words.dart' and stream.dart

-It has some explanation about this app (Korean) : ...writing....
+It has some explanation about this app (Korean) : https://deque.tistory.com/130

 ### GIF